RomeoDespres/reapy/docs/source/index.rst

         }
     </style>

 ``reapy`` is an open-source `Python <https://www.python.org>`_ library that allows to extend the `REAPER <https://www.reaper.fm>`_ digital audio workstation.

-From automating the tasks that are done too often to developing entire plugins for the community, it intends to help all people who wish to redesign their REAPER workflow with a simple and modern programming language.
+From automating the too often repeated tasks to developing entire plugins for the community, it intends to help all people who wish to redesign their REAPER workflow with a simple and modern programming language.

 The source code is available on the `GitHub repository <https://github.com/RomeoDespres/reapy>`_.
 It is distributed under the `MIT license <https://github.com/RomeoDespres/reapy/blob/master/LICENSE.txt>`_, which means you can use and modify it for any purpose provided you mention the original copyright and license.